calogica/calogica.com/_posts/2018-08-12-linear-programming-example-julia-2ways.md

 @constraint(m2, sum(y) <= 2)
 ```

-And, behold, here's the full model, which you better believe matches the model we implemented using the direct method:
+And, behold, here's the full model, which matches the model we implemented using the direct method:

 $$
 \begin{alignat*}{1}\max\quad & 5 x_{1} + 7 x_{2} + 3 x_{3}\\